What Makes Kettl Tea Different?

 What is the ideal time to steep the tea?

 Yes, green tea (and any other tea derived from the Camellia Sinensis plant) naturally contains caffeine.
-Each tea is unique and caffeine levels may will vary depending on how the tea was grown, the cultivar used and how the leaf was processed.
+Each tea is unique and caffeine levels will vary depending on how the tea was grown, which cultivar was used, and how the leaf was processed.
 Generally, sencha, gyokuro, matcha, and black tea are moderate to high in caffeine.
 Roasted green teas such as houjicha skew towards the lower end of the spectrum.
-Our advice is if your are sensitive to caffeine, try a new tea earlier in the day to see how it affects you.
+If you are sensitive to caffeine, try a new tea earlier in the day to see how it affects you.

 What is the difference between green, black and oolong tea?